Scapula Winging Or Winged Scapula

-The normal biomechanical position of the shoulder blade should always be rested flat against the ribcage regardless of the position of the arm.
-The shoulder blade slides upwards, downwards, forwards, backwards as well as rotating clockwise or anti-clockwise as the arm moves, but it should not come away from the ribcage as seen in the right shoulder blade in the picture below.
+A rested shoulder blade flat against the ribcage is the normal biomechanical position of the shoulder blade.
+This is regardless of the position of the arm.
+The shoulder blade slides upwards, downwards, forwards, and backward as well as rotating clockwise or anti-clockwise as the arm moves.
+However, it should not come away from the ribcage as seen in the right shoulder blade in the picture below.

-The following video shows how a winging scapula looks like when the shoulder is moving.
+The following video shows what a winging scapula looks like when the shoulder is moving.
 Look at how much the bottom tip of the left scapula sticks out compared to the right (normal) scapula.

-Similarly, if the muscle that holds the shoulder blade against the ribcage does not work properly, causing scapular winging, inappropriate activation from other muscle groups will compensate resulting in overuse and pain in these muscles.
+Similarly, if the muscle that holds the shoulder blade against the ribcage does not work properly, causing scapula winging, inappropriate activation from other muscle groups will compensate resulting in overuse and pain in these muscles.
 This will lead to a cycle of pain in the muscles and poor biomechanics in the shoulder, subsequently leading to problems such as shoulder muscle (rotator cuff) impingements or tears.